imflamboyant/serverless-aws-chat/README.md

 After deployment, you can test the chat application by:

-1. Opening the `client/index.html` file in a web browser
+1. Opening multiple instances of `client/index.html` file in a web browser
-2. Using the AWS IoT Core console to publish messages to the configured topics
+    - each client gets a randomly generated username
+2. Sending messages from different clients
 3. Observing real-time message updates in the client application

 ## Cleanup